ubikorp/astro-lacking/src/content/post/mixtapes/2021-08-06-0159-call-me-when-you-get-there.md

   notes: A bit of the far out there
 - sequence: 18
   song: Pleura
-  artist: King Gizzard & The Lizard Wizard
+  artist: King Gizzard + the Lizard Wizard
   artist_slug: king-gizzard-lizard-wizard
   album: L.W.
   time: '4:11'